Ivanhoé Cambridge: Ivanhoé Cambridge

 In August 1999, Ivanhoe became the majority shareholder in Cambridge following a CA$331 million investment.
 On October 1, 2000, Cambridge Shopping Centres Limited became a wholly owned subsidiary of Ivanhoe.
-Less than four months later, In February 2001, Ivanhoe and Cambridge Shopping Centres Limited were merged under the name Ivanhoé Cambridge Inc. It became one of Canada's biggest retail real estate management, development and investment companies.
+Less than four months later, in February 2001, Ivanhoe and Cambridge Shopping Centres Limited were merged under the name Ivanhoé Cambridge Inc. It became one of Canada's biggest retail real estate management, development and investment companies.

 Ivanhoé Cambridge disposed of its small and medium-sized shopping centres in the years following the merger.
 In the following decade, Ivanhoé Cambridge also divested itself of large shopping centres that no longer met its expectations.
 Place Sainte-Foy is the only shopping centre built by the former Ivanhoe that is still managed by its successor company, Ivanhoé Cambridge.
 The company still has under its management a handful of shopping centres that were developed by Cambridge Shopping Centres or its predecessor Cambridge Leaseholds Limited.
 Ivanhoé Cambridge also has ownership in malls that are operated by Cadillac Fairview.

 On April 21, 2011, the Caisse de dépôt et placement du Québec announced it was grouping its real estate subsidiaries into a single entity, Ivanhoé Cambridge.
 The new company brought together its pre-existing subsidiaries in shopping centres (Ivanhoé Cambridge) and in office buildings, hotels, multi-residential buildings and retirement homes, as well as real estate investment funds (SITQ).

 In 2021, Ivanhoé Cambridge transferred the operations of its Canadian shopping malls to the Chicago-based firm JLL.
 More than 300 workers were transferred from Ivanhoé Cambridge to JLL and another 26 positions were eliminated.

-Ivanhoé Cambridge's different past names

-At its founding in 1953, the company name was Ivanhoe Corp.
-In 1969, the company became Ivanhoe Corporation.
-In 1977, following a new incorporation, the company was renamed Ivanhoe Inc.

-Cambridge was founded in Windsor, Ontario, under the name Cambridge Leaseholds Limited in 1960.
-In 1984, Cambridge Shopping Centres Limited was created and acquired all the outstanding shares of Cambridge Leaseholds Limited.
-Ivanhoe and Cambridge Shopping Centres Limited were merged in February 2001.
-The company then adopted the name Ivanhoé Cambridge Inc.